davidindub/designland/README.md

 When a user is logged in, their username is displayed in the navbar, and a dropdown menu includes:
 - My Profile (link to the user's own profile)
 - My Bookmarks (list of the resources the user has bookmarked)
-- My Submissions (list including submissions not yet approved by staff)
+- My Submissions (list of approved resources the user has submitted)
 - Submit New Resource (form to submit a new resource)
 - Logout

 When a staff member is logged in, an extra Manage dropdown option is shown which includes:
 - Unapproved Resources (submissions not yet visible on the site ready for screening)
+- User List (a list of all registered users on the site)
 - Django Admin Panel (a link to the Django Administration Panel)